 Best Nintendo 3DS games

-We don't care that it's more than six years old, making it something of a geriatric in the current gaming generation.
-Age brings wisdom, after all.
+We don't care that the original 3DS is a decade old – age brings wisdom, after all.
 And by wisdom we mean a stellar library of games that, while slowing, hasn't stopped yet.

-While the 3DS is older than most, it's not actually that surprising that Nintendo is insisting on supporting the platform, even with the undeniable success of the Switch.
+While the 3DS is older than most, it's not actually that surprising that Nintendo is insisting on supporting the platform, even with the undeniable success of the Switch - and the new Switch Lite.
 The 3DS has managed to amass an install base of more than 67 million – that's a lot of people you can still sell games to.
 And given the only portable competition on the market is Nintendo itself, the company is really only strengthening its safety net.